AhrefsBot Explained: Should You Block It or Let It Crawl?

 What is Ahrefsbot?

 AhrefsBot is a web crawler run by Ahrefs, a market-leading SEO software suite.
-This bot explores the web 24 hours a day, seven days a week, to create and update the backlink database, allowing Ahrefs to present its users with the most accurate and up-to-date data.
+This bot continuously explores the web, 24 hours a day, 7 days a week, to create and update the backlink database, enabling Ahrefs to provide its users with the most accurate and up-to-date data.

 It is one of the internet’s most active crawlers.
 Every minute, AhrefsBot crawls 5 million web pages.
 According to third-party research, it exceeds Yahoo and Yandex crawlers and is undoubtedly the most active crawler among other SEO tool providers

-Ahrefsbot has performed so well at its job that it has pushed the company to the top of the food chain, with an annual recurring revenue (ARR) of $100 million by 2023.
+Ahrefsbot has performed exceptionally well in its role, propelling the company to the top of the industry, with an annual recurring revenue (ARR) of $100 million by 2023.

 The bot indexes current, reliable information on websites, their content, and how they relate to one another.
-This data is highly useful and can be used in many ways:
+This data is beneficial and can be used in many ways:

 • Search with Yep to get high-quality content and all of the information you need while supporting an alternative search engine dedicated to putting money in the pockets of your favorite content producers.